 We have identified transport as being one of our key metrics for emission reduction.
 In Perth, 42% of car trips are less than 3km long (10 minutes by bike).
 For these shorter trips consider walking or riding a bike or investigate electric options including scooters or bikes.

 Thinking about switching to an electric vehicle (EV)?
-Find out more about there here.
+Find out more here.

 Find out more ways to reduce emissions when travelling on our fact sheet.